 Although most women in Japan work, what makes promotion and a high position difficult is the possibility for a woman to have a child and give up work.
 Which makes men dominate the hierarchical system in large numbers.

-It may seem silly, but culturally the Japanese don't usually hire maids to take care of their home, the woman performs the full function of housewife, with the help of your husband (if you have one).
-Perhaps this is one reason why women work at lower wages.
+It may seem silly, but culturally the japoneses usually do not hire maids to take care of their home, the woman takes on the full role of a housewife, with the help of her husband (if she has one).
+Perhaps this is one reason why women work in lower-paying jobs.

 Companies also offer jobs already specifying which gender they want to hire.
 It may seem absurd, but they don't have the slightest bit of shame in specifying roles for a particular gender along with salary in job advertisements.
 Especially in contractors!